 Thank you Ann for your insights.

-You can follow Ann for more health tips on her Facebook page New Approach Wellness.
+You can follow Ann for more health tips on her website and on her Facebook page New Approach Wellness.